ThorxNxEriksen/ml_ops_02476/README.md

 * Performance Metrics: Integrating TIMM's evaluation tools with additional metrics from Torchmetrics for comprehensive model assessment

 ### Data
-The project will utilize the Google Quick Draw Dataset, a comprehensive collection of hand-drawn sketches comprising millions of samples across 345 categories.
+The project will utilize the Google "Quick, Draw!"
+Dataset, a comprehensive collection of hand-drawn sketches comprising millions of samples across 345 categories.
 Our initial approach focuses on the rasterized version of the dataset, which provides 28x28 grayscale images.
 This decision allows us to concentrate on pure visual classification aspects while maintaining computational efficiency.
 Data processing will involve:

 * Initial focus on 10 selected categories, each containing approximately 50,000 samples